Skip to main content

 To apply visit Permits Online

-The managing agencies work collaboratively with other stakeholders including the Queensland Department of Agriculture and Fisheries (DAF) (who are responsible for day-to-day fisheries management), the Australian Department of Climate Change, Energy, the Environment and Water, and commercial and recreational fishers to continuously enhance the sustainability of the fisheries, including improvements in fishing gear and methods and vessel monitoring systems.
+The managing agencies work collaboratively with other stakeholders including the Queensland Department of Primary Industries (DPI) (who are responsible for day-to-day fisheries management), the Australian Department of Climate Change, Energy, the Environment and Water, and commercial and recreational fishers to continuously enhance the sustainability of the fisheries, including improvements in fishing gear and methods and vessel monitoring systems.

 Commercial fishing